 Review

 The research paper has clearly covered the main points in a well-organized manner starting right from explaining the possible causes of bullying to explaining the role of gender differences on bullying.
 This means that the purpose of writing this document is well achieved and readers can easily understand the terms and explanations provided by the writer.
-However, I feel that it is not as attractive as it could have been.
+However, I feel that not as attractive as it could have been.
 Although the writer has tried to follow the guidelines and stick to the topic but there is no data given in the paper that can make the readers to lose their interest in the document.
 Adding few facts with numbers could have made the document more interesting and captivating.

 Is the introduction clear and concise?
 Does it clearly convey my main point and help my readers anticipate the structure of my document?